elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In JavaScript, all functions are objects.
-A good way to imagine functions is as callable “action objects”.
-We can not only call them, but also treat them as objects. add/remove properties, pass by reference etc.
+  <div><strong>Interview Response:</strong> All functions in JavaScript are objects.
+The concept of functions as callable "action objects" is an excellent approach to thinking about them.
+We can not only invoke them but also treat them as objects.
+The add/remove properties, pass by reference, and other implementations.
 </div>
   </div>
 </details>

 ---

-### Explain, why are functions Objects in JavaScript?
+### Explain why are functions Objects in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In JavaScript, functions are first-class objects, because they can have properties and methods just like any other object.
-What distinguishes them from other objects is that functions can be called.
+  <div><strong>Interview Response:</strong> In JavaScript, functions are first-class objects because they can have properties and methods just like any other object.
+What distinguishes them from other objects is that functions get called.
 In brief, they are Function objects.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />